-- Increased localregional transmission capacity to support regional energy demand while increasing regional reliability. - Increased local transmission capacity and associated reliability while supporting local residential, commercial and industrial growth.
+- Increased regional transmission capacity to support regional energy demand while increasing regional reliability. - Increased local transmission capacity and associated reliability while supporting local residential, commercial and industrial growth. - Increased opportunity for the development of renewable energy generation facilities, e.g. wind, solar, geothermal, bio-fuels, bio-mass, algae, deep solar ponds, and hyper-saline brine ponds, for local construction and permanent job creation.

-- Increased opportunity for the development of renewable energy generation facilities such in the, e.g. wind and solar area with solar, geothermal, bio-fuels, bio-mass, algae, deep solar ponds, and hyper-saline brine ponds, for local construction and permanent job creation. - Provide support to companies developing renewable energy facilities that will provide a significant contribution to the RPS. - Potential to develop joint use utility corridors that will provide a more balanced approach to addressing zoning and land use conflicts between the renewable energy industry-and, local development, and agricultural interests. - Foster the growth of energy parks with attendant jobs and increased sale and property tax revenues.
+- Provide support to companies developing renewable energy facilities that will provide a significant contribution to the RPS. - Potential to develop joint use utility corridors that will provide a more balanced approach to addressing zoning and land use conflicts between the renewable energy industry, local development, and agricultural interests. - Foster the growth of energy parks with attendant jobs and increased sale and property tax revenues.

-.-Fiscal benefit of expanded property tax revenues
+A. Fiscal benefit of expanded property tax revenues

-Assessments and tax revenues have increased because of the development of geothermal properties in the Imperial County. -The assessments of the rights to exploration, development and production of useful geothermal energy are controlled by Proposition 13, Article XIII A of the California Constitution.
+Assessments and tax revenues have increased because of the development of geothermal properties in the Imperial County.
+The assessments of the rights to exploration, development and production of useful geothermal energy are controlled by Proposition 13, Article XIII A of the California Constitution.
 Under Article XIII A, property taxes are limited to 1% of the assessed value of the property.
 Once the base year assessment has been set by the Assessor the assessment will not increase by more than 2% per year, unless there is new construction or a change in ownership that triggers a new assessment as of the date of completion or as of the date of the change in ownership.

-The Imperial County Assessor -is -responsible -for -the -assessment -of -all -Qualifying-Facility geothermal power plant projects.
+The Imperial County Assessor is responsible for the assessment of all Qualifying-Facility geothermal power plant projects.
 The State Board of Equalization (SBE) is responsible for the assessment of all non-Qualifying-Facility geothermal power plant properties and the associated power lines and equipment owned that State Board assesses.
 The state-assessed properties are not controlled by Proposition 13 or its limitations on market value, but are taxed at 1% of their assessed value.

 The right to explore for geothermal energy is taxable.
 The right to explore is valued by any appropriate method allowed in the Revenue and Taxation Code.
-The Assessor can use -the -cost, -market -or -the -income -approach -to -value -the -right -to -explore.- The approach used generally is the one that the Assessor has the most reliable information on.
+The Assessor can use the cost, market or the income approach to value the right to explore.
+The approach used generally is the one that the Assessor has the most reliable information on.